digitalcredentials/issuer-coordinator/README.md

 There are a few things you'll want to configure, in particular setting your own signing keys (so that only you can sign your credentials).
 Other options include enabling revocation, enabling healthchecks, and allowing for 'multi-tenant' signing, which you might use, for example, to sign credentials for different courses with a different key.

 Because the issuer-coordinator coordinates calls to other microservices, you'll need to configure both the coordinator itself, and the microservices it calls.
+Read about configuring the status-service in the [Enable Revocation](#enable-revocation) section and read about configuring the signing-service in the [Add a Tenant](#add-a-tenant) section.

 You can set the environment variables in any of the usual ways that environment variables are set, including .env files or even setting the variables directly in the docker compose yaml file.
 Our quick start compose files, for example, all set the variables directly in the compose so as to make it possible to start up the compose with a single command.
-Further below we describe sample .env files for the coorindator and dependent services.
+Further below we describe sample .env files for the coordinator and the dependent services.

 ### Environment Variables

 The variables that can be configured specifically for the issuer-coordinator:

-TO ADD:
-    enableAccessLogging: env.ENABLE_ACCESS_LOGGING?.toLowerCase() === 'true',
-    enableStatusService: env.ENABLE_STATUS_SERVICE?.toLowerCase() === 'true',
-    statusServiceEndpoint: env.STATUS_SERVICE_ENDPOINT ? env.STATUS_SERVICE_ENDPOINT : defaultStatusServiceEndpoint,
-    signingServiceEndpoint: env.SIGNING_SERVICE_ENDPOINT ? env.SIGNING_SERVICE_ENDPOINT : defaultSigningServiceEndpoint,

 | Key | Description | Default | Required |
 | --- | --- | --- | --- |